Trump Facebook ads use models to portray actual supporters

 Trump’s campaign gets to such totals by running the same ads numerous times, all at slightly different audiences.

-“Thomas from Washington,” featuring the bearded young man behind a coffee shop counter, appeared aimed at evangelicals, with the voice-over quote saying the president and his family are “in our prayers for strength and wisdom from God almighty.” ”TJ from Texas” seemed focused on Hispanic men.
+“Thomas from Washington,” featuring the bearded young man behind a coffee shop counter, appeared aimed at evangelicals, with the voice-over quote saying the president and his family are “in our prayers for strength and wisdom from God almighty.” ”AJ from Texas” seemed focused on Hispanic men.
 And “Tracey in Florida” was aimed specifically at a demographic in which Trump is historically weak — young women.

 All are models for Turkish, Brazilian and French companies, respectively, that supply hundreds of photos and video to the popular site iStock run by Getty Images, which caters to publications, filmmakers and advertisers looking for professional, inexpensive imagery.